UUDigitalHumanitieslab/sastadev/src/sastadev/docs/lexicons.rst

 For individual words it is therefore important to check whether they can be a part of a (possibly multiword) name.
 The relevant module is the namepartlexicon module.

-.. automodule:: namepartlexicon
+.. automodule:: sastadev.namepartlexicon

 The dictionary with nameparts has been derived by the SASTA script getnamepartslexicon:

-.. automodule:: getnamepartslexicon
+.. automodule:: sastadev.getnamepartslexicon
-.. automodule:: namelexicons
+.. automodule:: sastadev.namelexicons

 .. _filledpauseslexicon: